 - Accessibility for persons with disabilities

-Our current plan is to build a 3-4 storey apartment building with 20-25 units consisting of bachelor, one, and two-bedroom apartments.
-The building will contain a common space with kitchen, dining room, offices, multi-use activity rooms and outdoor gathering spaces and gardens.
-The individual units will be modest with some common sitting spaces on each floor.
-There would be some parking spaces, with space for a shared car service, workshop, and bike storage.
+Our current plan is to acquire an existing building and transform it for our use.
+The size of units will depend on what is possible but the aim is to have bachelor, one, and two-bedroom apartments.
+The building will contain some common space such as kitchen, dining room, office, and outdoor gathering spaces and gardens.
+There would be some parking spaces and bike storage.

-- Older adults and seniors over 55 years of age
+- Older adults and active seniors who live independently

-- Willingness to be involved in the planning and making financial contributions to development costs before moving in
+- Working together to design our building and make financial contributions to development costs before moving in